dvillaj/NoSQL-box/README.md

 # NoSQL Box

-Vagrant to create a NoSQL box
+Vagrant to create a NoSQL box over Ubuntu 20.04 and Python 3.8

 - Postgres
 - Riak